UNC-Libraries/ncmc-authorities/notes.md

 At the moment we generate a "composite" similarity score based on:
  - trigram similarity weighted by term frequency-inverse document frequency (so trigrams that are common in the corpus count less than rare trigrams)

+### Family

+Normalize names (including removal of: "family", "of", "the")

+Clustered by soundex of any name token:
+		- "Smith-Brown Family" is clustered as both ```soundex(Smith)``` and ```soundex(Brown)```

+Then, for a name, we only check for matches with other members of its cluster(s), using only levenshtein similarity.

+### Meeting

+Handled in the same way as corporate names.
+(This not meant to imply that meeting names are also clustered or compared with corporate names.)

+### Unknown

+Names with unknown type are clustered with and compared against names of each of the other, determinate, types.
+This also means that names of the determinate types are also compared against unknown-type names (along with names of their own type).

+When comparing an unknown-type name against an unknown-type name, they end up being compared as each of the types: personal names, corporate names, etc.; we take the best of those comparisons.

+An example in case this is not clear:
+	unknown_names = ['Smith, Brewster', 'Smith Brewing']
+	personal_names = ['Smith, Pat']
+	corporate_names = ['Smith Brewing Co']